A nine-day Jordan Highlights Itinerary for Families

 There are only limited hotel options in Jerash so you probably want to make your way back to Amman by evening.

 An uneventful final day for us with family but those looking for another morning of activity before an afternoon flight may want to check out the Jordan Museum and the Roman Theatre if you didn’t fit this in Day 1.

 Returning to the airport in a hire car, note once you have passed the E45/E15 junction there are no further fuel stops!
 Top up nearer to town to avoid airport fuel charges.

 Queen Alia International Airport is bright and spacious with plenty of opportunities for last minute tourist tat or dining options at the usual selection of international takeaway places.
 If you explore nearer to the airport lounges you may find some more coffee shops too.
-(NB anyone flying to US or UK destinations out of Jordan, please note current onboard electronics ban applies)

 Further resources to plan your Jordan Trip